FrancoSpeziali/node-movies-rest-api/README.md

 3. Check the connection

-## Assignment 3 - Comments Schema & Model
+## Task 3 - Comments Schema & Model

 Unfortunately the sample datasets do not come with Models or Schemas, so we must build our own to interact with these databases / collections.